 - High Potential Underserved: This is the group you want to engage.
 They aren’t likely to convert on their own, or won’t convert at the same rate or AOV as the self-converters.
 The incremental investment to engage them will provide a significant ROI.

 There are two parts to effectively engaging visitors who qualify for live sales assistance.
-The first is the invitation to the visitor to provide assistance which we call “digital engagement”.
-Once a visitor accepts the invitation then we move to “live engagement via chat, phone or text.
+The first is the invitation to provide assistance which we call “digital engagement”.
+Once a visitor accepts the invitation then we move to “live engagement” via chat, phone or text.
 The efficiency, performance and integration of both engagement approaches is key to profitably converting those visitors.

 Digital Engagement – Extending the offer to help

-If done properly, you will maximize the number of visitors that accept live sales assistance providing you the greatest opportunity to maximize conversion and revenue lift.
-Further, if done properly, you will positively impact revenue for the group of visitors who say “no thanks”.
+If done properly, you will maximize the number of visitors that accept live sales assistance which will provide you the greatest opportunity to maximize conversion and revenue lift.
+Further, you will positively impact revenue for the group of visitors who say “no thanks”.

-To ensure your digital engagement approach maximizes conversion and generates lift for even those that decline, you need the following capabilities:
+To ensure your digital engagement approach maximizes conversion and generates lift for everyone, even those who decline, you need the following capabilities: